Primary and Community Care (District Nursing) (SPQ) BSc (Hons)

 What you will study

-Benefitting from our strong practice links, we will help develop the values that employers and the general public need from modern healthcare professionals such as, compassion, good communication skills, teamwork and treating patients with dignity and respect.
+Throughout your hands-on clinical training, you’ll develop values that employers and the public need from modern healthcare professionals such as, compassion, good communication skills, teamwork and treating patients with dignity and respect.

 Recognised by the Nursing and Midwifery Council (NMC) as an approved programme for the recordable qualification of District Nurse.